emc2314/YANSOllvm/README.md

 ## ObfZero
 Obfuscate zero constants using opaque predicts.
 The Flattening and Connect passes need this otherwise the almighty compiler optimizer will optimize away all false branches.
 ## BB2func
-Extract some basic blocks from functions and make them new functions.
+Split & extract some basic blocks and make them new functions.
 ## ObfCall
 Obfuscate all internal linkage functions calls by using randomly generated calling conventions.

 # Warrant
 No warrant.
 Only bugs.
-Do not use.
+Use at your own risk.

 # License
 **Partial** code of ```Flattening.cpp``` comes from the original [OLLVM](https://github.com/obfuscator-llvm/obfuscator/tree/llvm-4.0) project, which is released under the University of Illinois/NCSA Open Source License.